 Starting Friday, there will be 3 games in 6 days (UCIrvine, George Washington, Austin Peay, all at Cal).
 Better early evidence about this team soon will be forthcoming.

-Topics: Cal Men's Basketball
+Tags: Cal Men's Basketball